gladystanujaya17/web-design-dev-uas/README.md

 Gotion is a website created and developed by several students Information Systems major class of 2021, Multimedia Nusantara University.
 Gotion website is created and inspired by the longing of many people who want to find a new atmosphere in new place with comfort.
 In Gotion, there will be three services that is shown, which is hotel tickets, train tickets, and airplane tickets.
-The team made these choices because these three are frequently used by people user.
+The team made these choices because these three choices are frequently used by people user.
 For us, traveling is not limited to just travel activities but also how the travel process can be formed well, efficiently and safely.
 With attractive, comfortable and reliable travel website, we hope that users can feel happy using our travel services.